PassbackAI

 There were two more.
 A tone problem in the third bullet.
 A step that's out of order.
 You think, in the voice of a person who has given up: the model will probably catch those on its own.
 It will not.
 You hit send, and start another round.

 So we didn't build a workspace in the Google Docs sense.
 We built a train station.
 A station is bustling — full of infrastructure and tools — but nobody lives there.
-An AI output pulls in, gets its surgical direction (your marks), and immediately boards the next train back to the model.
-Your workflow is constant; the text is temporary.
+An AI output pulls in, gets its surgical direction, and immediately boards the next train back to the model.
+The text is temporary; your workflow is constant.
 The texts are ephemeral; the habit is durable.
-That's also why you never have to name a file, choose a folder, or prune an archive of dead versions — there is no archive to tend.
+And look at what actually boards that train: not the draft — your marks.
+The station doesn't move documents; it moves judgment.
+(The long version of this argument — why the marks, not the drafts, are the asset worth keeping — is The Delta Principle.)

-4 · The loop: paste, mark, pass it back
+3 · The loop: paste, mark, pass it back

 Paste the draft.
 Mark the fixes.
 Pass it back.